Type of qualification – A Level

 Exam Board – AQA

 The course allows for the development of new skills and techniques within various specialisms in the subject area such as graphic communication, printmaking, and mixed media.
-An appreciation of the importance of context is necessary for this course.
-The ability to make explicit the relationship between your own ideas and those of others is also essential, as are analytical skills and the understanding of visual language, codes and conventions.
+Essential to the course is an appreciation of the importance of context and the ability to make explicit the relationship between your own ideas and those of others.
+You will develop these abilities, in addition to refining your analytical skills and your understanding of visual language, codes and conventions.
 There is an emphasis on self-directed learning and growing independence as the course develops over the two years.

 Many careers involve some aspect of visual imaging.
 Specific career paths include; journalism, radiography, survey, commercial arts, advertising and graphic design.
 The skills gained in the study of photography at this level, such as analysis, evaluation, discussion and presentation, are highly transferable.

 Interesting fact about studying this subject at S6C

 You will be offered a range of opportunities in Photography such as live briefs set by the college and the wider community; work experience as college photographers for social, news and promotional events; guest speakers from the creative industry and completing installation video and animation projects.

 The first year is an opportunity to build a portfolio of work that can be used in interviews at university, art foundations, apprenticeships and work experience placements.

 The second year comprises of two components: the personal investigation (60%) and the externally set assignment (40%).